Tesla Model S Fire in California Garage Under Investigation

 If you have been stuck with a detective or malfunctioning vehicle, an experienced California lemon law attorney at Bickel Sannipoli APC can help you take action to enforce your rights.

 Our lawyers have represented hundreds of clients across the state in a wide variety of defective vehicle cases.
-We are dedicated to helping people ensure that car manufacturers are held responsible when they do not live up to their responsibilities.
+We are dedicated to helping people ensure that car manufacturer are held responsible when they do not live up to their responsibilities.